scalemailted/Stochastic-Patrol-Simulations/README.md

 ## Motivation - Two Considerations

 The motivation behind this project was to find a solution to the conflicting demands of unpredictable patrols and guaranteed coverage of the observable space.
-In many real-world scenarios, it is important to have a patrol scheme that is unpredictable to prevent pattern recognition and exploitation.
+It is important to have a patrol scheme that is unpredictable to prevent pattern recognition and exploitation.
 At the same time, it is equally important to ensure that the entire domain space is surveyed.

-Traditional approaches, such as using a completely deterministic method, fail to meet the requirement of unpredictability, while a purely stochastic approach does not guarantee that the entire space will be covered.
+On the one hand, deterministic methods fail to meet the requirement of unpredictability, while on the other hand, a purely stochastic approach does not guarantee that the entire space will be covered.
 This project aimed to bridge this gap by devising a non-predictable patrol strategy that still guarantees full coverage of the observable space.
-The end goal was to provide a solution that balances the two conflicting demands, ensuring both unpredictability and guaranteed coverage.
+The end goal is to provide a solution that balances the two conflicting demands, ensuring both unpredictability and guaranteed coverage.

 ---
 ## Approach - Stochastic + Deterministic